 Community Engagement: We actively engage with our local community to raise awareness, reduce stigma, and promote understanding of the challenges faced by young offenders.
 We seek to foster a supportive and inclusive environment for their reintegration.

-Collaboration: We collaborate with local law enforcement agencies, schools, and social service organizations to ensure a holistic and coordinated approach to addressing youth crime in our community.
+Collaboration: We collaborate with local law enforcement agencies, schools, and social service organisations to ensure a holistic and coordinated approach to addressing youth crime in our community.

 By carrying out our mission, we aim to break the cycle of crime, offer hope, and contribute to the creation of a safer and more empathetic community for all.